Alopecia and women: causes and treatment

 Telogen effluvium: This form of hair loss normally subsides on its own and is transient.
 However, treatment can be required if the hair loss is severe or continues for a long time.
 Options include prescription drugs like topical minoxidil and nutritional products like biotin and iron that promote hair growth.
 Sometimes the problem can be resolved by treating the underlying reason of the hair loss, such as a dietary deficiency or a drug that is to blame.

-Numerous lifestyle modifications can assist to prevent or control hair loss in addition to medical treatment choices.
+Numerous lifestyle modifications can assist in preventing or controlling hair loss in addition to medical treatment choices.
 These consist of:

 Eating a healthy, balanced diet: As was previously noted, hair loss can be aggravated by a diet that is deficient in protein and iron.
 It can assist healthy hair development to make sure you are getting enough of these nutrients through a diversified diet.